Plotting and Visual Inspection

 }

-In both cases, T recognizes that the node result is a visualization.
+In each case, T recognizes that the node result is a visualization.

 Visual Metadata Capture